 Interior mirror

-Manual dimming mirror
+Manual mirror dimming

 This lever can be used to darken the mirror: